Using dental bridges to replace missing teeth within the smile

 • After

 • It is essential to replace missing teeth within the smile as soon as possible to avoid issues such as shifting teeth or poor chewing and speaking efficiency.
 However, some patients are overwhelmed by the many options available to them.
 Drs.
-Alex Shklyar, Shawn Na, and Madueke Ekoh of Greenway Dental Group of Greenbelt, Maryland, work with patients to help them choose the best tooth-replacement option for their needs.
+Alex Shklyar and Madueke Ekoh of Greenway Dental Group of Greenbelt, Maryland, work with patients to help them choose the best tooth-replacement option for their needs.
 While dental implants and dentures can replace one or more teeth, some patients prefer a fixed restoration such as dental bridges as an alternative to these options.

 What is a dental bridge?